-Spatial angles define a working plane using up to three rotations of the coordinate system; two perspectives that have always the same result are available for this purpose.
+Spatial angles define a working plane using up to three rotations of the workpiece coordinate system; two perspectives that have always the same result are available for this purpose.

-- Rotations about the machine-based coordinate system: The sequence of the rotations is first around the machine axis C, then around the machine axis B, and then around the machine axis A. - Rotations about the respectively tilted coordinate system: The sequence of rotations is first around the machine axis C, then around the rotated axis B, and then around the rotated axis A. This perspective is usually easier to understand, because one rotary axis is fixed so that the rotations of the coordinate system are easier to comprehend.
+- Rotations about the untilted coordinate system: The sequence of the rotations is first around the machine axis A, then around the machine axis B, and then around the machine axis C. - Rotations about the respectively tilted coordinate system: The sequence of rotations is first around the machine axis C, then around the rotated axis B, and then around the rotated axis A. This perspective is usually easier to understand.